Blues sign Hoffman to tryout agreement for training camp

-Mike Hoffman signed a professional tryout agreement with the St. Louis Blues on Sunday, a possible precursor to him getting a contract for the NHL season prior to opening night.
+Mike Hoffman signed a professional tryout agreement with the St. Louis Blues on Sunday, a possible precursor to him getting a contract with them for the NHL season prior to opening night.

 Hoffman will go to training camp with the Blues, who will only have salary-cap space to sign him after putting fellow wingers Vladimir Tarasenko and Alex Steen on the long-term injured list.
 Hoffman is coming off a 29-goal season with the Florida Panthers, the highest total of any unrestricted free agent.

-St. Louis will have $4 million of long-term injury relief to sign Hoffman after submitting its initial roster.
+St. Louis will have roughly $4 million of long-term injury relief to sign Hoffman after submitting its initial roster.
 The 30-year-old should help compensate for Tarasenko’s absence after another shoulder operation, as he has recorded 20-plus goals and 50-plus points in each of the past five seasons.

 The defending Stanley Cup champion Tampa Bay Lightning also made a cap maneuver Sunday, trading depth center Cedric Paquette, defenseman Braydon Coburn and a 2022 second-round pick to Ottawa for injured players Anders Nilsson and Marian Gaborik.
 Tampa Bay was in a bind against the $81.5 million cap even after learning top-line winger Nikita Kucherov will miss the regular season with a hip injury that requires surgery.